 Semester Grades and Academic Early Alerts

-Final grades are posted on my.lakeforest.
-Academic Early Alerts for all students, in courses where the student’s performance is at that point a cause for concern, will be submitted to the Registrar’s Office by the first day of the fifth week of both Fall and Spring semesters.
-Copies of Academic Early Alerts will then be sent simultaneously to students and their advisors.
+Final grades are posted on My.Lakeforest.
+Academic Early Alerts for all students, in courses where the student’s performance is at that point a cause for concern, will be submitted on My.Lakeforest by the first day of the fifth week of both Fall and Spring semesters.
+After this deadline, students and their advisors will get emails prompting them to check the Academic Early Alert Information box on their My.Lakeforest pages.

 The following students who receive Academic Early Alerts must submit a plan of action to the Assistant Dean of Faculty for Learning Support: